Skip to contents

 #> 2 132 100 10 10

-# extract the time series data
+# Extract time series data for selected metrics

 timeseries_data <- return_list$timeseries_data